ACK alert management

 CLI

-1. Run the following command to edit the alert rule YAML file.
+1. Edit the alert rule YAML file:

 kubectl edit ackalertrules default -n kube-system